gitext-rs/git-stack/docs/reference.md

 to be ready in case you are wanting reviewers to see some intermediate states.
 You can use a tool like [committed](https://github.com/crate-ci/committed) to prevent these from being merged.

+Why not `git push --set-upstream --force-with-lease origin <branch>`?
+- A bit verbose to do this right
+- Might forget to clean up your branch (e.g. WIP, fixup)

+### `git branch-stash`

+While `git stash` backs up and restores your working tree, `git branch-stash` backs up and restores the state of all of your branches.

+`git-stack` implicitly does a `git branch-stash` whenever modifying the tree.

+Why not `git reflog` and manually restoring the branches?
+- A lot of manual work to find the correct commit SHAs and adjust the branches to point to them

 ## Configuration